rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 Response
 --------

-The response groups by role.
-Each role is shown as a ``tenantAssignment`` with all tenants on which the user has the role included, regardless of the tenant's domain.
+The response groups returned data by role.
+Each role is shown as a ``tenantAssignment``, and with all tenants on which the user has the role are included, regardless of the tenant's domain.

 .. list-table::
    :header-rows: 1